W5 (TV program): History

 The program's first regular host was Ken Cavanagh, with reports from CTV National News journalists such as Doug Johnson and Frank Drea, who later became a Progressive Conservative member of Provincial Parliament in Ontario and Trina McQueen, later president of CTV.
-During the 1970s, Henry Champ was a long-time host, along with Ken Lefolii and Tom Gould.
+During the 1970s, Henry Champ was a longtime host, along with Ken Lefolii and Tom Gould.
 Helen Hutchinson, who also hosted during the 1970s (concurrent with her tenure as co-host of the morning show Canada AM), was one of the first women to gain a prominent position in television news in Canada.
 Jim Reed joined the programme in 1972 as a field producer and was later appointed as host along with Hutchinson and Champ.

 Eric Malling joined W5 in 1990 from CBC's rival news magazine, The Fifth Estate.
 In 1991, a new team of reporters also joined the program: Susan Ormiston, Christine Nielsen, and Elliott Shiff.
 The program was called W5 with Eric Malling until Malling moved to hosting the television program Mavericks in 1995.

 In 1993–94, an in-depth report on New Zealand showed the results of a nation that had suffered the effects of a debt wall.
 The report had a significant influence and was used by governments to justify cutting social services.
 The government of Alberta included transcripts of the program when it sent back rejected grant applications and Ontario Premier Bob Rae cited the program during cabinet debates on the deficit.
 Author Linda McQuaig criticized the program saying: "It was just full of misinformation," saying that Malling distorted the situation in New Zealand by presenting what was really a short-term currency crisis as something else: national bankruptcy and the loss of credit.
 The real issue - an overvalued currency - she says, was never brought up.
 "I'm talking about confusing the issues," she says, "making people believe things that aren't true because that's the point that he wanted to make.
 You don't need to come out with a technical lie to do that."

 In 1996 for its 30th anniversary, the program was rebranded to W-FIVE and became more populist.
 Hosts included top CTV journalists, including Lloyd Robertson, Craig Oliver and Jim O'Connell.